Integration with Angular

 cd my-angular-booking-app

-Install dependencies and start the dev server.
-For this, use the yarn package manager:
+Install the dependencies and start the dev server with your package manager.

 yarn